Namchee/wombat-text-editor/README.md

 Of course, JavaFX is using `Platform.runLater( // thread here )` to handle critical regions.
 It will ensure that any changes on UI will happen in the corresponding thread.
 JavaFX will reject other mutual exclusion algorithm.

+### Last Question, What's with `wombat`?

+To honour my _alma mater_, `wombat` is a kind of convention here.

 # TODOS

 - [x] Update the name.
 (Uuh..
 I don't think a good name is necessary for this project)

+# Changelog

+- v1.1 - Added keyboard shortcut and line 'jump' features
+- v1.0 - Initial Release